 In most countries, when you hire a vehicle, the hire car company is responsible for the vehicle insurance.
 However, most hire car agreements will require you to pay a car hire excess if the vehicle is damaged.

 Car hire excess is an amount a hire car company charges you if your rental car is stolen, damaged or involved in an accident.
-Luckily, this excess can actually be covered by comprehensive travel insurance policies.
+Luckily, this excess can be covered by comprehensive travel insurance policies.

 However, if you injure another person or damage their property while driving a rental car, travel insurance won’t be able to provide any cover.
+You may, however, have liability cover if you signed a Collision Damage Waiver (CDW) with your rental company, but in places like the U.S. you may have to purchase it separately.